-When an expanding family outgrew its beloved A frame vacation home, chaos followed.
+When an expanding family outgrew its beloved vacation home, chaos followed.
 Outdoor gear multiplied exponentially, while any organized spot to stow it did not.
 Expected amenities were non-existent for needs of the crowd of outdoor enthusiasts.
 SV Design addressed the lacking elements and added practicality, with style: the multigenerational family members and friends can now appreciate space for the variety of hobbies and interests they pursue.
 Having worked with Siemasko + Verbridge in the past, the family turned to SV once again knowing we would design solution to address the growing list of concerns.

 SV’s design of a three-story addition with a relatively small footprint was just what the home needed.
 A covered entry now provides the option of entering the main house or stopping off in the mud room to remove boots, drop off skis, and hang up wet clothes.
 Regardless of the way you enter the main house you will be greeted with a naturally lit, welcoming staircase of reclaimed white oak timber treads and steel stringers and rails.
 Each newel post is capped off with a polished granite sphere to pay homage to the Granite State in which the house resides.